stanford-ssi/tdt-characterization/main.md

 Into each well, pipette 6uL using a multichannel pipette from the TdT Buffer and CoCl2 mixture into each well except H12.

+**Note:** Due to a small mistake, dTTP dilutes were added to the 96 well plate *before* buffer and CoCl2 mixtures.
+This should not make a difference, and we recommend that the original ordering be followed.

-For each row, create the following dilutions of dTTP from dilutes prepared before:
+For each row, create the following dilutions of dTTP from 1mM working stock prepared before:

 |Row       |dTTP Working Stock (1mM)| Water     |